gargi-birwatkar/BJT-Common-Emitter-Characteristics-Manim/README.md

 ### 1. The Transistor Uncovered: Structure and Basic Working

 Your introduction to BJTs!
-Visualize **NPN vs PNP devices** and understand the critical roles of the **Emitter, Base, and Collector**.
+Visualize **NPN device** and understand the critical roles of the **Emitter, Base, and Collector**.
 Learn how a small base current controls a large collector current.

 ![BJT Structure Preview](media/bjt_structure_preview.gif)